vetchium/vetchium/TASKS.md

 - [] Follow support for Orgs
 - [] Post message support for Orgs
 - [] GreatHall support (upvotes, downvotes, anonymous comments, etc.)
+- [] Tags is a bit of a mess.
+Should we allow everyone to create tags ?
+Should we gatekeep ?
+Should we (maintainers) hardcode a seed list and keep it updated ?

 # Future Features